openharmony/docs/en/application-dev/quick-start/module-configuration-file.md

 ## abilities

-UIAbility configuration of the module, which is valid only for the current UIAbility component.
+The **abilities** tag represents the UIAbility configuration of the module, which is valid only for the current UIAbility component.

 **By default, application icons cannot be hidden from the home screen in OpenHarmony.**